Maggodbz/GraphClassification/ReadMe.md

 Please note that the actual categories you receive in the response will depend on the data you send in the request.

 Remember to replace `localhost` and `5000` with the actual hostname and port number if your Flask application is hosted somewhere other than your local machine.

+---

+Would you like this README content in a specific file format or is the displayed content sufficient?